rezarajan/sdc-behavioral-cloning/report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * report.md summarizing the results
+* output_video.mp4 for both track 1 and track 2, showcasing autonomous runs.
+These videos can be found under the *recordings/track\*/* folder, for each respective track.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing